AI Use Cases/Financial Services

 What is the timeframe to deploy AI programmatic ad bidding?

-Typical deployment spans 10-14 weeks: weeks 1-2 cover data architecture and API integration with your core banking system and ad platforms; weeks 3-6 involve model training on your historical loan and campaign data; weeks 7-9 include testing in sandbox environments with your marketing and compliance teams; weeks 10-14 cover phased go-live and optimization.
-Most Financial Services clients see measurable improvements in lead quality and bid efficiency within 60 days of production launch.
+Plan for a working system inside the first 100 days: weeks 1-2 cover data architecture and API integration with your core banking system and ad platforms; weeks 3-6 involve model training on your historical loan and campaign data; weeks 7-9 include testing in sandbox environments with your marketing and compliance teams; weeks 10-14 cover phased go-live and optimization.
+A rollout like this is scoped to show measurable improvements in lead quality and bid efficiency within 60 days of production launch.

 How does Revenue Institute's AI engine ensure regulatory compliance?